 The age of wizards and demons had passed centuries earlier, in the time of Middle Earth.

-The demons had been banished and locked away deep in the earth, and there was no need for wizards now.
+The demons had been banished and locked away, deep in the bowels of the earth, and there was no need for wizards now.

 Except… that time suddenly exploded again when the Naga miners, in their never-ending search for metals, had blundered into where the demons had been confined, deep beneath the mountains.
 They had accidentally released one of them before they could re-seal the chamber, trapping the other imps and demons, part in, and part out.